-Flow UDP Checks if both sides have had packets Packet x Packet x+1 (msg: "l NET any -> \$EXTERNAL_NET any ser Saying Blah"; content:"blah";
+Flow UDP Checks if both sides have had packets Packet x Packet x+1 alert http \$HOME_NET any -> \$EXTERNAL_NET any (msg: "Logged In User Saying Blah"; content:"blah"; flow:established;)

-8.11.3 flowint
+8.12.3 flowint

 Flowint allows storage and mathematical operations using variables.
 It operates much like flowbits but with the addition of mathematical capabilities and the fact that an integer can be stored and manipulated, not just a flag set.
 We can use this for a number of very useful things, such as counting occurrences, adding or subtracting occurrences, or doing thresholding within a stream in relation to multiple factors.
 This will be expanded to a global context very soon, so users can perform these operations between streams.